manozzo/ai-telegram-bot/README.md

 # Ollama Telegram Bot Companion 🌟

-Effortlessly bridge the gap between a self-hosted **Llama 3.2 model** and **Telegram** with this powerful Node.js Express application.
+Effortlessly bridge the gap between a self-hosted **Llama 3.2 model** and **Telegram** with this Node.js application.

-**Ollama Telegram Bot Connector** enables users to send HTTP requests to a local Ollama instance and interact with it through a user-friendly Telegram bot.
-Perfect for creating an AI companion, automating tasks, or experimenting with Llama models in a conversational interface.
+**Ollama Telegram Bot Companion** enables users to interact directly with a local Ollama instance via Telegram, using the Node Telegram Bot API.
+Perfect for creating an AI-powered conversational companion or experimenting with Llama models in a seamless and efficient way.

 ---

 ## ✨ Features

 - **AI-Powered Conversations**: Leverage the advanced capabilities of Llama 3.2 for rich, contextual chat interactions.
-- **Seamless Telegram Integration**: Connect your AI assistant to Telegram with the Node Telegram Bot API.
+- **Direct Telegram Integration**: No need for a web server—interact directly with Ollama through Telegram.
-- **Flexible Deployment**: Run the application locally or in a server environment.
+- **PM2 Support**: Designed to run reliably in production using PM2.
-- **Simple Setup**: Get up and running quickly with an intuitive configuration process.
+- **Simplified Setup**: Straightforward configuration and deployment.

 ---